kitnil/awesome/README.md

 - [awesome](https://github.com/Level/awesome) - An open list of awesome Level modules and resources.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework
 - [eCommWar](https://github.com/eCommWar/eCommWar) - A leaderboard of the top open-source e-commerce platforms.
 Promoting the bests for building reliable stores.
-- [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of latest posts, blogs and repositories related to JavaScript.
+- [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.
 - [awesome-README-templates](https://github.com/elangosundar/awesome-README-templates) - A collection of awesome readme templates to display on your github profile.
 - [awesome-lint](https://github.com/sindresorhus/awesome-lint) - Linter for Awesome lists
 - [emoji](https://github.com/Wscats/emoji) - ⭕〽️❗Awesome Omi 创意坊 - 如果你愿意，我希望未来是你和Omi~